How To Feed A Loon

 • Prepare the rice according to the package instructions.
 Use broth (chicken or vegetable) in place of the water.
 Once cooked, place in a large bowl.
 Set aside.

-2¼ cups wild rice blend, chicken stock, 3 tbsp unsalted butter
+2¼ cups wild rice blend, chicken stock, 3 tablespoon unsalted butter

 • Heat a large skillet over medium heat.
 Add the pancetta and cook until almost crisp.
-If more than 1 tbsp of rendered grease, tilt the pan and spoon the excess out.
-You'll need to leave about 1 tbsp of the grease.
+If more than 1 tablespoon of rendered grease, tilt the pan and spoon the excess out.
+You'll need to leave about 1 tablespoon of the grease.
 Stir in the apples and cook for 2 to 3 minutes, until the apples start to soften.
 Transfer to bowl with rice.

 4 oz pancetta, 1 Granny Smith apple